NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 Once you find what you’re hoping to edit by searching, click on it from the search results page.
 You will be taken to a page that lets you view the detailed information about that person, place, or object.
-When you’re there, click on the “Actions” button on the top right-hand side of the page, and select the “Edit” option.
+When you’re there, click on the “Edit” button on the top right-hand side of the page.
 You’ll then be able to make and save changes.

 ### Understanding People and Positions